Skip to main content

 SEVEN GRAMS CAFFE (MIDTOWN, MANHATTAN)

-A favorite among Midtown professionals, this café is best known for its signature gooey chocolate chip cookies.
-They also serve espresso drinks, teas, and light bites like sandwiches and salads.
-The bright, airy space with floor-to-ceiling windows makes it a great spot to unwind between meetings.
+A go-to for Midtown professionals, this café is best known for its signature gooey chocolate chip cookies.
+It also serves espresso drinks, teas, and light bites like sandwiches and salads.
+The bright, airy space with floor-to-ceiling windows makes it an ideal stop between meetings.

 275 Madison Ave, New York, NY — Opens 7 AM